V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20231108-nier-automata-world-expansion.md

-# Proposal: "Freedom is in a future that you did not have in the past" - A Game Development Philosophy from NieR:Automata
+# Proposed: "Freedom is in a future that you did not have in the past" - A Game Development Philosophy from NieR:Automata

 ## Metadata